Man Accidentally Posts Snapchat Video Of Himself Cheating On His Wife: Bishop Don Of ‘Black Ink Crew: Chicago’

 As reported by VH1, Ashley recently surprised Don with tickets to for a vacation to Cabo San Lucas, after the Black Ink Crew: Chicago star admitted that he needed a break.
-Don was taking care of Ashley’s every whim, since Ashley was pregnant with his child.
+Don was taking care of Ashley’s every whim since Ashley was pregnant with his child.
 Don was dealing with Ashley’s paranoia over Don getting the Zika virus and bringing it back to her via sexual transmission.
 However, if the alleged video really features Don cheating on Ashley, there will be whole new concerns for Don in upcoming episodes of Black Ink Crew: Chicago, which airs on Wednesdays at 9 p.m.
 ET.

 Meanwhile, on Twitter, fans of the show are blaming Ashley’s yelling for Don’s cheating.
 Other Twitter users are writing that they aren’t surprised by the video and claim that they were aware of Don’s alleged cheating ways for quite some time now.
 Yet and still, Don is being called “bold” for posting the inappropriate video on Snapchat, while it’s not clear if Don intended to actually post the cheating video.